youzi88/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-Git is free sofeware.
+Git is free software.
+I am learning all day.